Apbh/Bamazon/README.md

 ![Screenshot](screenShots/customerstart.png "Start")

-* Upon selecting 'Y', users will see all of the items available for sale.
+* Upon selecting 'Y', users will see all the items available for sale.
 Refer to the next image for an example:

 ![Screenshot](screenShots/customerresult.png "Show Results")